douglasgreen/outlines/computing/computer_science/computer_science.md

 ## Quantum Computing

 Quantum computing is a rapidly evolving field of technology that leverages the principles of quantum mechanics to process information.
-Here\'s an overview of the key aspects:
+Here's an overview of the key aspects:

 ### 1. Principles of Quantum Computing